zekaryas1/notes/docs/Frameworks/React/React native.md

 ### Styling

-- how it works?
+- How it works?
-	- All of the core components accept a prop named style.
+	- All the core components accept a prop named style.
 	- Create your styles using `Stylesheet.create` and pass the styles to the style prop.
 		- [StyleSheet · React Native](https://reactnative.dev/docs/stylesheet)
 	- The style names and values usually match how CSS works on the web, except names are written using camel casing, e.g. backgroundColor rather than background-color.
 - Tips:
-	- move styles away from the render function, thus making the code easier to understand.
+	- Move styles away from the render function, thus making the code easier to understand.

 ```jsx
 import React from 'react';